akazukin5151/teddit-image-previews/README.md

 ## Install

 1. Download from https://addons.mozilla.org/en-US/firefox/addon/teddit-image-previews/
+    - Or download the xpi file from releases
 2. Go to `teddit.net`, open a post with multiple images and enjoy

 ## Develop